Apr 9, 2021 | OPINION | By Reed Schaefer | Illustration by Patil Khakhamian

 Perhaps the most significant testimony came this Monday.
 Minneapolis’s current Police Chief is Medaria Arradondo, who, on Monday, thoroughly rejected Chauvin’s decision to kneel on Floyd’s neck for nine minutes: “That in no way, shape or form is anything that is by policy.
 It is not part of our training, and it is certainly not part of our ethics or our values.”

 Arradondo, the city’s first Black chief, fired Chauvin and three other officers the day after Floyd’s death, and in June called it “murder.”
 He previously has said, “Mr. George Floyd’s tragic death was not due to a lack of training — the training was there,” and that “Chauvin knew what he was doing.”
-It is important to note that the city of Minneapolis settled a wrongful death suit with George Floyd’s family for $27 million just before the trial started.
+It is important to note that the city of Minneapolis settled a wrongful death suit with George Floyd’s family for $27 million as the trial commenced.

 Prosecutors don’t have to prove that Chauvin’s actions alone caused Floyd’s death, according to Minnesota guidelines for jury instructions.
 According to the state and the defense’s proposed jury instructions, “‘To cause’ means to be a substantial causal factor in causing the death. … The fact that other causes contribute to the death does not relieve the defendant of criminal liability.”